shaibs3/containers-tech-train/module_1/Network_namespace.md

 ### Network Namespace

-**Goal**:
-Isolate network interfaces, allowing for independent network configurations inside the namespace.

 **Exercise**:

-1. Create a new network namespace.
+#### 1. Create a new network namespace
+- Create the  namespace.
    ```bash
    sudo unshare --net --mount-proc /bin/bash
    ```
    **Explanation**:
     - `--net`: Creates a new network namespace.
     - `--mount-proc`: Mounts a new `/proc` filesystem inside the namespace.
     - `/bin/bash`: Starts a new shell inside the namespace.

-2. Verify you are in the new network namespace.
+- List the network interfaces available in the new namespace.
    ```bash
    ip a
    ```
-   You should only see the `lo` interface.
+   **Question** Do you see the same network interfaces as on the host?

+#### 2. Create network connectivity between the host and the new namespace
-3. Return to the host shell and create a veth pair:
+- Return to the host shell and create a veth pair:
    ```bash
    sudo ip link add veth-host type veth peer name veth-ns`
    ```